BACKFLOW PREVENTION & PLUMBING

 Backflow Prevention & Plumbing

 Automatic Fire Systems is a family-owned and operated business established in 1981.
-We have a plumbing department with State licensed, Bonded & Insured union-trained plumbers certified to perform Inspections, Testing, Service and Repairs on all Commercial & Industrial Fire line Backflow Preventers including Domestic & Residential backflows.
+We have a full service plumbing division with State licensed, Bonded & Insured Local 23 Plumbers & Pipe Fitters certified to perform Inspections, Testing, Service, and Repairs on all Commercial & Industrial Fire line Backflow Preventers including Domestic, Irrigation, & Residential backflows.

-We Service And Install All Types Of Backflow Preventers:
+We Service and Install All Makes, Models, and Sizes of Backflow Preventers:

 Annual Backflow Inspections